peterantypas/maiana/latest/CAD/Board-7.0/README.md

 ![Image](ais-control-greenpak-design.png?raw=True "Exterior View")

 Using this type of IC avoids yet another microcontroller with firmware.
-The GreenPAK instruments latched overcurrent protection, debouncing of the on/off button, and acts as an LED driver.
+The GreenPAK instruments latched overcurrent protection, debounces the on/off button, and acts as an LED driver.
 The design file for the IC (.gp5) is included.
 If you are an electronics enthusiast and you're not familiar with this family of ICs , I think it's time you learn ;)